MD ANDERSON CANCER CENTER

 Aware of the failure of active mitigation measures at many Texas Medical Center facilities, MD Anderson sought a permanent solution that would not require storage of panels nor involve flood doors with inflatable gaskets.
 Instead, they selected FloodBreak® Automatic Floodgates, a revolutionary flood control system that provided permanent flood protection without the need for human intervention or power.
 The flood barriers also remain hidden beneath the entryways allowing unimpeded access to the hospital by pedestrian and vehicle traffic unless a flood event occurs.
 Architecturally, the floodgates blend with the granite clad floodwalls and surface coatings of the MD Anderson Cancer Center campus.

-Houston has been hit by Tropical Storms like Erin in 2007 and Hurricane Ike in 2008, but the Texas Medical Center has been fortunate and has not experienced heavy flooding like they received from Tropical Storm Allison.
+Houston has been hit by Tropical Storms like Erin in 2007 and Hurricane Ike in 2008, but until Hurricane Harvey, the Texas Medical Center had been fortunate and not experienced heavy flooding like they received from Tropical Storm Allison.
 Still, MD Anderson has recognized the superior flood protection of FloodBreak Gates and has continued to install them on their main campus and at their off campus locations.